Are Breed-Specific Laws Effective?

 - Laws that require all owners to control their dogs, regardless of breed

-Recognizing that the problem of dangerous dogs requires serious attention, the ASPCA seeks effective enforcement of breed-neutral laws that hold dog owners accountable for the actions of their animals.
-For help in drafting animal control laws, contact the ASPCA's Government Relations department.
+Recognizing that the problem of dangerous dogs requires serious attention, the ASPCA seeks the development and enforcement of effective breed-neutral laws that hold dog owners accountable and keep our communities safe.
+For help in drafting breed-neutral laws, or revising existing BSL to become breed-neutral, contact the ASPCA's Government Relations department.

 We have lots more on this subject: